suchow/Dissertate/README.md

 it should be roughly 2 GB
 Install.

+Install whatever fonts you'll be using in the usual way for OS X. For example, to install the included fonts, you can open the `fonts` directory, select all the font files, double click on any one of them, and then click the `Install font` button on the Font Book window that appears.

 I use the free PDF reader Skim and the non-free editor TextMate.
 Both integrate well with latex:

 Skim is available http://skim-app.sourceforge.net/